 \section{Abstract}

-Minkowski space serves as a framework for the theoretical constructions that deals with manifestations of relativistic effects in physical phenomena.
-But neither Minkowski himself nor the subsequent developers of the relativity theory have provided a reasonable rationale for such a mathematical structure.
-In physics, such a rationale should show lower-level statements that determine where this structure is applicable and yield formal premises for proving its existence.
+Minkowski space serves as a framework for the theoretical constructions that deal with manifestations of relativistic effects in physical phenomena.
+But neither Minkowski himself nor the subsequent developers of the relativity theory have provided a reasonable rationale for this mathematical construct.
+In physics, such a rationale should show lower-level statements that determine where the proposed mathematical structure is applicable and yield formal premises for proving its existence.

 The above failure has apparently been due to the features of the adopted formalism based on the unjustifiably exclusive use of coordinates in the theoretical analysis of physical phenomena, which ignores the necessity of having physical grounds for mathematical concepts.
 In particular, the use of a coordinate transformation between two inertial reference frames makes the consideration so cumbersome that it appears useless for solving the fundamental problems of physical theory, including the question of whether Minkowski space exists.